Amasoken/scripts/README.md

-# scripts
+# Scripts

-Various scripts for Tampermonkey kept in one place
+Various old and new scripts kept in one place.
+Includes scripts for Tampermonkey and Adobe Illustrator.